 Best Long Island Brunch Spots in Suffolk County

 Start the day off with a full stomach before heading to the wineries at this top Long Island brunch spot, located in the heart of the island’s wine country.
 The Cooperage Inn has been consistently recognized for its brunch, which is both reasonable and abundant.
-Served from 10 a.m. to 2 p.m., the homey inn’s Grand Sunday Country Buffet is stocked with waffles, pancakes, made-to-order omelets, house-made pastries and desserts for just $28.95 per person ($21.95 for kids) and includes one complimentary Bloody Mary or mimosa.
+Served from 10 a.m. to 2 p.m., the homey inn’s Grand Sunday Country Buffet is stocked with waffles, pancakes, made-to-order omelets, house-made pastries and desserts, and includes one complimentary bloody mary or mimosa.

-Recently updated with a cozy Hamptons aesthetic, the chic vibe of the Maidstone Hotel transfers to its AAA Three Diamond Rated restaurant.
-Specializing in fresh and naturally-produced foods, it is open for brunch on Saturdays and Sundays between 11 a.m. and 3 p.m.
+Recently updated with a cozy Hamptons aesthetic, the chic vibe of the AAA Three Diamond Maidstone Hotel transfers to its restaurant.
+Specializing in fresh and naturally produced foods, it is open for brunch on Saturdays and Sundays between 11 a.m. and 3 p.m.
 The hotel has 19 individually designed rooms and cottages; stay for a weekend or simply stop in to enjoy the cool atmosphere with a good meal.

-Old Fields’ cool and comfortable atmosphere is perfectly suited for a relaxing Sunday brunch, which they offer at their two locations from 12 to 3 p.m.
-The brunch selection includes shrimp and grits, stuffed omelets and a show-stopping 23 oz.
-Bloody Mary, topped with shrimp cocktail.
-Making up the “unch” park of “brunch,” the regular lunch menu is also available, featuring soups, salads, sandwiches and both a skirt steak and flat iron steak (also available on a sandwich) made with Old Fields’ signature 1956 marinade.
+Old Fields’ cool and comfortable atmosphere is perfectly suited for a relaxing Sunday brunch, which they offer from 12 to 3 p.m.
+The brunch selection includes shrimp and grits, stuffed omelets and a show-stopping 23 oz. bloody mary, topped with shrimp cocktail.
+Making up the “unch” part of “brunch,” the regular lunch menu is also available, featuring soups, salads, sandwiches and both a skirt steak and flat iron steak (also available on a sandwich) made with Old Fields’ signature 1956 marinade.
 You’ll find yourself returning just for the marinade.